strategineer/personal-website/content/bin/rpg/xmooks/index.md

 **Attack**: Starts at 11.
 Increases with level.
 Roll under Attack, opposed by the enemy's Defense, to hit.

-**Defense**: 10 + Dex.
-Bonus or bonus from armour.
+**Defense**: `10 + Dex.
+Bonus OR bonus from armour`.
 Leather is +2, Chain is +4, Plate is +6, a shield is +1.

-**Movement**: 12 + Dex.
-Bonus.
+**Movement**: `12 + Dex.
+Bonus - Armour penalty`.
 How fast a character can move.
 Penalized by armour (-0 for leather, -2 for Chain, -4 for Plate).

-**Stealth**: 5 + Dex.
-Bonus.
+**Stealth**: `5 + Dex.
+Bonus - Armour penalty`.
 Applied as a penalty to opponents Wisdom to see if a character is noticed.
 Penalized by armour (-0 for leather, -2 for Chain, -4 for Plate).

-**Save**: 5 + Cha.
-Bonus.
+**Save**: `5 + Cha.
+Bonus`.
 Increases with level.
 If an effect, attack, or challenge doesn't fall under any of the other stats or values, roll Save.
 This represents a character's luck and determination to resist the cruel hand of fate.

 ## Opposed Rolls